Haseeb4772/Haseeb4772/README.md

 - 👋 Hi, I’m Haseeb Tariq.
-- 👀 I’m interested in Web Development.
+- 👀 I’m junior Web Development @ Xtoders.
-- 🌱 I’m currently learning Bootstrap & PHP.
+- 🌱 I’m currently learning PHP.
-- 💞️ I’m looking to collaborate on WordPress.
+- 💞️ I want to collaborate on WordPress for learning purpose.

 <!---
 Haseeb4772/Haseeb4772 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.